hassan34234234/Flipkart-Mobiles-Data-Engineering-Project/README.md

 Overview:

 This project focuses on analyzing the mobile phone specifications from the data.
-This project includes data cleaning, exploration, visualization tasks, and integration into a Postgres sql Database to derive insights from the dataset.
+This project includes data cleaning and exploration, visualization tasks, and integration into a Postgres sql Database to derive insights from the dataset.

 Table of Contents: